New Zealand Special Air Service: Afghanistan 2009–2012

 82 NZSAS and NZDF support personnel deployed to Afghanistan in September 2009, under Operation WĀTEA to form Task Force 81.
 This deployment was different from the unit's previous deployments to Afghanistan, as it was based in the capital city of Kabul, primarily to direct counter-insurgency operations in greater Kabul in cooperation with the Afghanistan Police's Crisis Response Unit (Task Force 24), which was operating under NZSAS mentorship.

 Originally the location of the deployment was not revealed publicly, however, its location was inadvertently revealed in the Norwegian press.

 Three rotations of troops were conducted to sustain the initial deployment, which was initially due to end in March 2011.
 However the mission was extended for a further year, although personnel numbers were reduced to 45.

 As part of the mentoring activities, NZSAS personnel were among the forces which responded to the January 2010 attack in central Kabul.
 Two personnel, one of them Corporal "Steve" David Steven Askin, were injured during the terrorist attack against the Inter-Continental hotel in Kabul on 29 June 2011, where members of the NZSAS also provided 'helo sniping' support.
-Askin and one other serviceman involved at the Inter-Continental were awarded the New Zealand Gallantry Star, the second-highest award after the Victoria Cross.
+Askin and one other serviceman involved at the Inter-Continental, Commander Jamie Pennell, were awarded the New Zealand Gallantry Star, the second-highest award after the Victoria Cross.

 Two members of the unit were killed during the deployment while mentoring operations.
 On 19 August 2011, Corporal Douglas Grant was killed when responding to an attack on the British Council building in the centre of Kabul, where the NZSAS was required to utilise specialist entry capabilities and Lance Corporal Leon Smith was killed on 28 September 2011 during an operation in Wardak Province.

 In January 2011, General David Petraeus announced that, since 2009, the NZSAS had made 60 "high-risk" arrests of suspected militants or Taliban leaders, seized 20 weapons caches, and foiled four attacks.
 He added that the unit had successfully executed more than 90% of its operations and raids without firing a shot.
 The unit was withdrawn from Afghanistan on 31 March 2012.